Mom of student killed says suspect pursued daughter for months

 SANTA FE, Texas (KTRK) --The names of the ten people killed Friday morning at Santa Fe High School were released Saturday.
-Among them, was that of 16-year-old Shayna Fisher.
+Among them, was that of 16-year-old Shana Fisher.

 "She was the first one to die," said her mother Sadie Rodriguez.
 "How could he do something like that?" she asked.
 There is no answer to her question.

-Rodriguez said Dimitri Pagourtzis had pursued her daughter for several months, but Shayna rejected his advances.
+Rodriguez said Dimitri Pagourtzis had pursued her daughter for several months, but Shana rejected his advances.

 "He had dated her friend before and then turned to her.
 She wanted nothing to do with him," she said, but the unwanted attention continued.